 Opting for Constructive Conflict In Place of Dysfunction

 In the dynamic world of team negotiation, conflict is inevitable.
-However, the way leaders and negotiators handle disagreements can make the difference between dysfunction and productive decision-making.
-Constructive conflict—when managed effectively—can be a powerful asset, fostering innovation, enhancing decision-making, and strengthening team cohesion.
+However, the way leaders and negotiators handle disagreements can make the difference between dysfunction and productive decision-making. emotional intelligence for conflict resolution—when managed effectively—can be a powerful asset, fostering innovation, enhancing decision-making, and strengthening team cohesion.

 While many people naturally prefer harmony, avoiding conflict can lead to groupthink, a phenomenon where the desire for consensus prevents the expression of diverse viewpoints.
 This can result in critical information being overlooked and poor decision-making.
 Psychologist Irving Janis coined the term groupthink in the 1970s, highlighting its role in historical failures like the Bay of Pigs invasion and the Challenger disaster.
 To counteract groupthink, leaders must encourage constructive dissent—disagreements that are respectful and productive.